civol/HDLRuby/README.md

 ctrl_xy.policy([1,0])
 ```

 It is also possible to set a more complex policy by providing to the policy method a block of code whose argument is a vector indicating which sequencer is currently requiring write access to the shared signals and whose result will be the number of the sequencer to grant the access.
-This code will be executed each time write access is actually performed.
+This code will be executed each time write access is performed.
 For example, in the previous code, a policy switch priorities at each access can be implemented as follows:

 ```ruby
 inner priority_xy: 0